UltraEngine/Documentation/CPP/AdvancedInterface.md

 ## Application Layout

+The first step is to divide our application up into a series of panels.
+The layout for each panel will be adjusted, for resizing and DPI scaling.
 We will color each panel separately so we can easily see what our application layout looks like.

 ```c++
 #include "UltraEngine.h"